PIT-Solutions-Private-Limited/pits_tagcloud/Documentation/Index.rst

 		en

 	:Description:
-		A frontend plugin that generates tag cloud.Tags can be user specified manual text/image tags with links or tags generated out from existing database tables.
+		A frontend plugin that generates tag cloud.Tags can be user specified manual tags with links or tags generated out from existing database tables.

 	:Keywords:
-		Tags, tagcloud, pitsolutions, custom tags, image tagcloud
+		Tags, tagcloud, pitsolutions, custom tags

 	:Copyright:
 		2016-2017